Peyton098/tmpy/README.md

 # Summary
 - Using the module (https://github.com/Peyton098/tmpy#using-the-module)
+  - Standard use
+  - Use with parameters

 # Using the module

+## Standard use
 To use the module, you just need to create an instance of the class, here is an example :
 ```Python
 import tmpy